Actor Award for Outstanding Performance by a Female Actor in a Supporting Role

-The Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Supporting Role in a Motion Picture is an award presented annually by the Screen Actors Guild.
+The Actor Award for Outstanding Performance by a Female Actor in a Supporting Role in a Motion Picture (formerly Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Supporting Role) is an award presented annually by SAG-AFTRA.
 It has been presented since the 1st Screen Actors Guild Awards in 1995 to a female actor who has delivered an outstanding performance in a supporting role in a film released that year.

-The award has been presented 30 times, with 30 actresses winning the award.
-Dianne Wiest was the award's first winner for Bullets over Broadway (1994).
-The most recent winner is Zoe Saldaña who won for her performance in Emilia Pérez (2024).
+The award has been presented 32 times to 30 actresses.
+Dianne Wiest was the first recipient, winning for Bullets over Broadway (1994).
+The most recent winner is Amy Madigan who won for her performance in Weapons (2025).
 Kate Winslet has won the award twice; no other actress has won it more than once.
 Cate Blanchett has the most nominations with five, with one win.
 At the 4th Screen Actors Guild Awards, Kim Basinger and Gloria Stuart both received the award; the only time this category has been tied.